top of page

 My name is Erica Ploski MA LPC

-With more than 31 years of experience, I have focused my professional services to support women of all ages on their journey of healing, learning, and discovery.
+With more than 32 years of experience, I have focused my professional services to support women of all ages on their journey of healing, learning, and self discovery.

 The mental health professions are recognizing that women experience mental health issues differently than men.
 We are here to support, educate and lead so that women can lead their best lives.